 You must have a total disability to qualify for SSD benefits.
 This means:

 - You can’t do work that you were doing before your disability.

 - You also can’t do other types of work.

-- The condition causing your disability is expected to last (or has lasted) for at least a year or until your death.
+- The condition causing your disability will last or has lasted for at least a year or until your death.

 Information You Need to Apply for Social Security Disability

-Even if you meet the above qualifications, you will need to prove them to the Social Security Administration.
+Even if you meet the above qualifications, you will need to prove them to the SSA.
 You will need to include the following in your application.

 Work History Information